A complete guide of truck tyre selection: what are different types of truck tyres

 1. Trucking Routes:

-It is vital to know the condition of the road on which the truck is travelling.
+It is vital to know the condition of the road on which the truck is traveling.
 Do they take the highway or the dirt road?
 Does it often rain on these routes, or is it usually dry?
 Is the area usually warm or cold?
 These factors affect the performance of the tire, so using the right type of tire can avoid future problems and reduce operating costs.

 2. Vehicle Type and Cargo Load: